cody-code-wy/LHL-Notes/lecture/Week2/Day1/debug.md

 + `continue` Continue running the program like normal, will only relaunch byebug when a new `byebug` happens
 + `exit` Stop running the program, return to terminal

+You can also execute nearly any ruby code, such as `puts my_var` so you can inspect your variables, and functions.

 ### When you are done debugging

 You should **always** remove all `byebug` lines and `require 'byebug'` from your code before pushing to git, or completing a code review!